marcoacierno/Slaughterfield-AD/README.md

 - Fallout
 - Last bullet

+There is a ESL mode and a voting system

 The last comment "And this is the end of the best existing A/D GM.
 Stay hungry, stay foolish!" has been aded by Miki after he translated the entire gamemode to English.
 Thank you <3